-Born and raised in Connecticut, Serrie cultivated a passion for both music and aviation.
-He began playing the piano and organ at the age of seven with his grandmother as his teacher and mentor.
+Born and raised in Connecticut, Serrie cultivated a passion for music and aviation.
+He began playing piano and church organ at age seven with his grandmother as his teacher and mentor.

 Thelma Serrie was 92 years old and still teaching piano and church organ.

-This tells you something about doing what you really love...
+This tells you something about doing what you love...

-As time went on he was deciding between composing music or pursuing a career as a professional pilot.
+As time went on, he decided between music or pursuing a career as a professional pilot.
 Choosing the former, Serrie began his musical direction in the 1970s demonstrating synthesizer technology for Electronic Music Laboratories, a Connecticut based manufacturing and research facility.

-Jonn is an FAA licensed pilot with advanced instrument and commercial ratings and has flown for the U.S. Air Force Auxiliary as a search and rescue pilot in the Deep Water Horizon BP oil spill.
+Jonn is an FAA licensed pilot with advanced instrument and commercial ratings and flew for the U.S. Air Force Auxiliary as a search and rescue pilot in the Deep Water Horizon BP oil spill.